-In the Nippon Paper Group Mission, Nippon Paper Industries states that one of the requirements of its Vision is "instilling pride in employees."
-In order to promote the diversity of human resources and respond to environmental changes such as pandemic outbreaks of infectious diseases, the Company is pushing ahead with the development of a working environment and a review of work systems that realize diverse work styles.
+Nippon Paper Industries states that one of the requirements of its Vision for the Group Mission is "instill pride in employees."
+Since employees' values regarding career building are diversified, the Company is promoting the review of its work systems and the development of a working environment that realizes diverse work styles.